Sensory play for children is about hands-on activities that stimulate all or most of their senses.

 These types of situations also help them gain empathy and guide them in learning to see situations from another child’s point of view, which leads to enhanced mindfulness.

 Sensory play in early childhood is especially valuable because it encourages inclusion and acceptance.

 Assuming adults give children safety and kindness guidelines, all outcomes are okay, with no “right or wrong” answers and results.

 This openness benefits all children, including those who speak a second language or those with special needs.

+These are just a few sensory play benefits.
 Here are some ideas for sensory stations you can set up in your home or classroom.

 Get FREE access to Printable Puzzles, Stories, Activity Packs and more!